Baby Loss Awareness Week

 • To invite all Sands parents, whānau and friends to our Annual Remembrance Day and other events.
 See event details below.

-Annual Remembrance Day
+Annual Remembrance Day – Sunday 12th October 2025

-Global Wave of Light – Saturday 15th October
+Global Wave of Light – Wednesday 15th October

 International Pregnancy and Infant Loss Remembrance Day is recognised across the world, where families gather and take part in the Global Wave of Light from home or at organised services.
 This involves lighting a candle at 7pm to burn for 1 hour in memory of all the babies who lit up our lives for such a short time.
 We begin the wave of light in Aotearoa, setting off a continuous wave of light and aroha that wraps around the globe.